noahgarrett/noahgarrett/README.md

     - On Azure I have maintained and released API versions for multiple ASP.NET APIs

 ## Personal Skills and Interests
-- Compiler Design, Programming Langugae Development, Lexical Analysis
+- Compiler Design, Programming Language Development, Lexical Analysis
   - This is my main hobby, and I have created multiple languages.
   - I also teach others how to write their own programming language on [Youtube](https://youtube.com/playlist?list=PLCJHRjnsxJFoK8e-RaNZUa7R4BaPqczHX&si=HuwUakqyEiIocFl6) and on [Medium](https://medium.com/@codeduckers)
   - Custom Languages